DevExpress/devextreme-documentation/concepts/05 UI Components/Map/25 Configure Routes/05 Add and Remove.md

     // Removes the routes with indexes 0 and 2 in the "routes" array map.removeRoute([0, 2]);

-With Angular, Vue, or React, use a different technique.
-Bind the **routes** property of the Map UI component to a component property.

----
 ##### Angular

+To add or remove a route at runtime, bind the **routes** property of the Map to a component property.

     <!--HTML-->
     <dx-map